awbla/awbla-student-workflow/content/2-photography.md

 1. Use the lint roller or canned air to clean any dust off the background felt, this may need to be done more than once a session.
 2. *Wear gloves* when using the white background.
 3. Use kneeded eraser/modeling clay to hold artifact for the photo if needed.
-4. Turn off **LV** mode unlees you NEED it.
+4. Only use **LV** mode when positioning new object, otherwise TURN OFF.
 It drains the battery and slows the photo taking process.
 5. Turn on remote shutters:
           6. Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the **On** button till screen displays **“CH 01”**.
           7. Use large button to focus, push down half-way and hold, finish pushing down to take the photo.